Youth Voice in Parliament Week

 • Use simple language which most people would be able to understand.

-• Shorter sentences are best.
-If you can break a sentence into two, consider doing so.
+• Shorter sentences are best, and sound more impactful when read out loud.
+If you can break a sentence into two, go for it.

 Australian Capital Territory